signaldatascience/R-curriculum/assignments/4-advanced-topics/distributed-computing/distributed-computing.md

 This brief tutorial is designed to get you up-to-speed with regard to handling large datasets in Python and R. We'll be using Amazon Web Services for this tutorial.

 Since the readers of this document have varying levels of experience with Linux, I've tried to explain this in some depth.
-Many terms which may be unfamiliar to you are linked to expository pages; if you are unfamiliar with a linked term, I strongly urge you to spend a minute or two reading at least the introduction of the linked page.
+Many terms which may be unfamiliar to you are linked to expository pages; if you are unfamiliar with a linked term, I strongly urge you to spend a minute or two reading the corresponding page.

 Getting started with Amazon Web Services
 ========================================